Frequently Asked Questions

 Heavy rail transit runs on dual tracks and is the backbone of high-capacity metro systems in the U.S. and worldwide.
 It is already in use by Metro on the Metro Red Line (B Line).

-The following charts, developed by Metro, show ridership numbers for various alternatives.
+Click here to view charts developed by Metro to show ridership numbers for various alternatives.
 Both Alternatives 4 & 5, indicated with the red asterisk, accommodate the highest ridership numbers at peak.

 The entire end-to-end journey is completed in just 20 minutes.
 Trains will arrive at each platform as frequently as every 90 seconds to 2.5 minutes at peak operations.
 Travel times to know: